10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 Are you searching for something you can use to record professional automated webinars?

-Well, If you’re ready to start using automated webinars to generate income 24/7, you’ll need to know how to record a live webinar to capture your high-quality presentation.
+Well, if you’re ready to start using automated webinars to generate income 24/7, you’ll need to know how to record a live webinar to capture your high-quality presentation.
 The easiest way to make a copy of your presentation is to record a webinar using your computer screen while talking over slides or live demonstrations.
-Most webinar software offers built-in recording and editing capabilities.
+Most paid and free webinar platforms, as well as video conferencing software, now include built-in recording and editing features.

 In this guide, you’ll learn: